inco0/Factorization/README.md

 # Factorization
-- A repository of factorization algorithms implemented in Cython
+- A repository of various factorization algorithms implemented in Cython

 # How to run
 - Create a python virtual environment